Sri Venkateswara Creations

 Sri Venkateswara Creations is an Indian film production company based in Hyderabad.
-It is established by Dil Raju in 2003.
-Raju has produced several Telugu films on this banner.
-The company also has a subsidiary film distribution business named 'Sri Venkateswara Film Distributors'.
+It was established by Dil Raju in 2003 and has produced several Telugu films.
+The company also has a subsidiary film distribution business named Sri Venkateswara Film Distributors.

-Some of the notable films produced by the company include Dil (2003), Arya (2004), Bhadra (2005), Bommarillu (2006), Kotha Bangaru Lokam (2008), Brindavanam (2010), Mr. Perfect (2011), Seethamma Vakitlo Sirimalle Chettu (2013), Sathamanam Bhavati (2017), Fidaa (2017), F2 (2019), Maharshi (2019), and Sarileru Neekevvaru (2020).
-Eight directors debuted in Telugu cinema through Sri Venkateswara Creations — Sukumar, Boyapati Srinu, Bhaskar, Vamsi Paidipally, Srikanth Addala, Vasu Varma, Ravi Yadav, and Venu Sri Ram.
+Some of the notable films produced by the company include Dil (2003), Arya (2004), Bhadra (2005), Bommarillu (2006), Kotha Bangaru Lokam (2008), Brindavanam (2010), Mr. Perfect (2011), Seethamma Vakitlo Sirimalle Chettu (2013), Shatamanam Bhavati (2017), Fidaa (2017), F2: Fun and Frustration (2019), Maharshi (2019), Varisu (2023), and Sankranthiki Vasthunam (2025).
+Eight directors debuted in Telugu cinema through Sri Venkateswara Creations — Sukumar, Boyapati Srinu, Bhaskar, Vamshi Paidipally, Srikanth Addala, Vasu Varma, Ravi Yadav, and Venu Sriram.

 History

 Background

 Raju and his brothers started film distribution in the early 1990s and partnered with Venkata Lakshmi Films.
 In 1996, they opened a new office with the name Sri Harshita Films.
 Most of the films that they distributed were unsuccessful at the box-office and they incurred heavy losses leading them to shut the company.
 After few more years studying the market, they established Sri Venkateswara Film Distributors in 1999.
 They chose to distribute films in the Nizam area which refers to the esrstwhile Hyderabad State and present-day Telangana.
 The first three films distributed were Oke Okkadu (1999), Nuvvu Vastavani (2000), and Sakhi (2000).
 They went on to distribute more films like Nuvvu Naaku Nachav (2001), Murari (2001), Kushi (2001), Aadi (2002), Athadu (2005), Chatrapati (2005), and Pokiri (2006).